top of page

 Search

 As we age, the energy of the kidneys decline and we start seeing strands of beautiful white hair appear, our energy levels decline and we begin to feel dryer.
-That's why reserving our kidney Jing especially in the winter months is important.
+That's why reserving our kidney Jing, especially in the winter months is important.

-In order to preserve out Kidney energy in winter, it's important to eat plenty of warming and we foods like soup.
+In order to preserve our Kidney energy in winter, it's important to eat plenty of warming and we foods like soup.
 One of my favourite things to cook in winter is minestrone with plenty of kidney beans, and as the name suggests they are in fact beneficial for supporting kidney health.

-INGREDIENTS
+MINESTRONE SOUP INGREDIENTS

 • 1-2 cups Cannellini and chickpeas beans soaked overnight then boil for 40 mins